fastindian84/lexorank_ex/README.md

 ## References

-Thanks to the [mudderjs](https://github.com/fasiha/mudderjs) and its explanation of the algorighm
+Thanks to the [mudderjs](https://github.com/fasiha/mudderjs) and its explanation of the algorithm